gravcmspro/gravcmspro_pages/04.shortcodes/01.basic/05.link-with-icon/basic.md

 menu: Link with icon
 date: '03/30/2017 6:00am'
 metadata:
-  description: This component renders a link with an icon
+  description: This shortcode renders a link with an icon
   author: Grav CMS Pro

 dictionaries: